JustinVelazquez/Daily_Cryptov3/README.md

 # Crypto Daily

-A One Stop Shop for your all your news, videos and all your favorite cryptocurrencies
+A One Stop Shop for your all your news, videos and all your favorite cryptocurrencies.

 Live Site Coming Soon: